 12. Add the dry roasted peanuts and freshly squeezed lemon juice.

 13. Finish off the dish with fresh cilantro.
-Mix well.
+Mix well and enjoy delicious poha with a hot cup of chai.

 Serving Suggestions

-Always serve Poha with Masala Chai - it's the best combo.
+You must serve Batata Poha with Masala Chai – it’s the best combo.

 There are a few ways to serve Aloo Poha:

-- Personally, I love mine with a squeeze of lemon juice, achaar, and some yogurt on the side.
+✓ Personally, I love my poha with achaar and some yogurt on the side.

-- Lastly, you can also serve Aloo Poha with a side of Cilantro Chutney.
+✓ Lastly, you can also serve Aloo Poha with a side of Cilantro Chutney and turn it into Hariyali Poha.

-Aloo Poha is high in carbs, so for a healthier option, you can make the following swaps:
+Aloo Poha is a good source of carbohydrates, so for a healthier protein-filled option, you can make the following swaps:

-- Use quinoa instead of flattened rice.
-You will need to cook the quinoa first.
+- Quinoa: Use quinoa instead of flattened rice.
+You will need to cook the quinoa first and then add it to the onion and potato mixture.

-- Replace tofu with potatoes which will result in a higher protein alternative.
+- Tofu: Replace tofu with potatoes which will result in a higher protein alternative.
+I want to work on a recipe with tofu.

 Frequently Asked Questions

 Yes!
-Simply use gluten-free asafoetida (hing) and you'll have GF aloo poha.
-Poha (flat rice) is naturally gluten-free.
+Simply use gluten-free asafoetida (hing) and you’ll have GF aloo poha.
+Poha (flattened rice) is naturally gluten-free.

 This dish is already vegan and dairy-free.
 If you serve this dish with yogurt, it'll no longer be vegan, but you can always use dairy-free yogurt.